-Top 9 Dog Breeds that Will Destroy the Bad Guys
+Top 9 Best Guard Dogs Breed that Will Destroy the Bad Guys

-There are dozens of reasons to get a guard dog.
+There are dozens of reasons to get the best guard dogs.
 Maybe you live alone and the nights scare you.
 You may have children you want safe guarded and watched over.
-Maybe you don't want to carry a gun with you everywhere but you still need that sense of security.
-If you are looking to go the "old fashioned" route when it comes to all things home security, the best way to protect your home is with a furry friend.
+Maybe you don’t want to carry a gun with you everywhere but you still need that sense of security.
+If you are looking to go the “old fashioned” route when it comes to all things home security, the best way to protect your home is with a furry friend.

 Dogs just have a certain sense when it comes to someone (although it’s usually a bird…or the mailman..) lurking outside of your home.
 However, owners should be aware that there is a difference between a guard dog and an alert dog.
 Alert dogs will begin barking loudly to alert their owner of a home intruder or just a stranger.
 Guard dogs are meant to disable intruders and protect their terrain.
 If you want your home to be completely protected against a robbery or burglary, all you need to do is invest in a canine companion.

-With that all said, let's get into the top 9 dogs that you can rely on for times of danger.
+With that all said, let’s get into the top 9 best guard dogs that you can rely on for times of danger.